-In this unit students identify personal perspectives and priorities relating to health and wellbeing, and enquire into factors that influence health attitudes, beliefs and practices, including among Aboriginal and Torres Strait Islanders.
-With a focus on youth, students consider their own health as individuals and as a cohort.
-They build health literacy through interpreting and using data, through investigating the role of food, and through extended inquiry into one youth health focus area.
+In this unit, students identify perspectives relating to health and wellbeing, and inquire into factors that influence health attitudes, beliefs and practices, including among Aboriginal and Torres Strait Islander Peoples.
+Students look at multiple dimensions of health and wellbeing, the complex interplay of influences on health outcomes and the indicators used to measure and evaluate health status.
+With a focus on youth, the unit equips students to consider their own health as individuals and as a cohort.
+They build health literacy by interpreting and using data in a research investigation into one youth health focus area, and by investigating the role of food.

-UNIT 2 - MANAGING HEALTH AND DEVELOPMENT
+UNIT 2-MANAGING HEALTH AND DEVELOPMENT